Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The MQ135 must be powered on for 48 hours before first use.

-The microcontroller analog input used for this project needs to be 10 bits beccause the MQ135 library uses the max value 1023 instead of Vcc in the calculation.
+The microcontroller analog input used for this project needs to be 10 bits because the MQ135 library uses the max value 1023 instead of Vcc in the calculation.

+Are the MQ135 measurements accurate?
+I don't know.
+Are they useful?
+I think so, because they reflect trends if not precise concentrations.

 # Someday: